 1. Autumn Leaf Candle Holders

 Consider using the flameless candles when you make this decoration and you won't have to worry about safety.
 Spark and Chemistry shares an easy to understand tutorial and includes time-saving tips.

 2. Glitter Leaves and Acorns Napkins

 Although I haven't made these napkins yet, they are definitely on my "this year's crafts" list that I want to accomplish before Thanksgiving.
-Crafts by Amanda is where to find the tutorial.
-Also how to heat set the project so the napkins can be washed.
+Crafts by Amanda is where to find the tutorial, and you'll also learn how to heat-set the project so that the napkins can be washed.

+3. Fall Chalkboard Sign